 Interest rate risk refers to the risk that the value of a financial instrument or cash flows associated with the financial instrument will fluctuate due to changes in market interest rates.
 The Corporation is exposed to interest rate risk as it has borrowed funds at variable interest rates on its First Lien credit facility.
 A 1% increase or decrease is used when management assesses changes in interest rate risk internally.
-The following table summarizes the impact to net income (loss) If interest rates had been 1% higher/lower, and all other variables were held constant.
+The following table summarizes the impact to net income if interest rates had been 1% higher/lower, and all other variables were held constant.

-( \$000's) Dec 31, 2018 Dec 31, 2017
+(\$000's) Dec 31, 2019 Dec 31, 2018

-Favourable 1% change 2,701 1,800
+Favourable 1% change 3,285 2,701

-Unfavourable 1% change (2,701) 1,800
+Unfavourable 1% change (3,285) (2,701)

 The Corporation has entered into interest rate swaps to mitigate the Corporation's exposure to interest rate fluctuations.
-The swaps fix the interest rate at 5% for the first three years and 5.5% thereafter on the Second Lien credit facility.
+The swaps fix the interest rate at 5% for the first three years and 5.5% thereafter on the Second Lien Facility.
 These derivative financial instruments are not generally used for speculative purposes and are not designated as hedges.